klix-app/klix-developer-documentation-website/docs/quick-start-guide.md

 </klix-checkout>
 ```

-Note that field `signature` should contain valid order signature.
+Note that attribute `signature` should contain valid order signature.
 See section [Signing order](../security/#signing-order) for detailed instructions on how to generate a valid signature.
+Attribute `back-to-merchant-url` allows to specify a URL where customer will be redirected in case of cancelled purchase.
 Here's Klix widget that corresponds to previously mentioned HTML code.

 <!-- markdownlint-disable MD033 -->